Is CBD safe to use?

 - gemfibrozil, lamotrigine, morphine, and lorazepam are substrates of UGT2B7.

-For a full explanation of potential drug interactions of Epidiolex, I refer you to the FDA document.
+For a full explanation of potential drug interactions of Epidiolex, I refer you to the FDA page about Epidiolex.

 If you’re on medication and want to use CBD oil, always consult with your doctor first.

-For a non-exclusive list of CYP substrates that CBD might interact with you can check out this list:
+For a non-exclusive list of CYP substrates that CBD might interact with you can check out this list (6).

 Again, if you plan to take CBD and are already on medication, please consult with your doctor before taking any CBD products.

-Health Risks Associated with CBD Oil and Contaminations Risks
+Health Risks Associated with CBD Products and Contaminations Risks

 When it comes to CBD oil there are some very real contamination risks.